jklsnt/taproot3/src/corners/huxley/ignoreValuenexPlannin.md

 - add the valunex logo on the top
 - change the colors around? || done
 - test out performance on less beefy machine
-- experiment with hover such
+- experiment with hover and such || done
 - try out other csvs
 - package? comment? idk.